Republican Susan Wright makes US House runoff in Texas - WTMJ

 Associated Press

-AUSTIN, Texas (AP) — Republican Susan Wright of Texas, the widow of the first member of Congress to die after contracting COVID-19, secured a place in a U.S. House runoff for her late husband’s seat Saturday night.
+AUSTIN, Texas (AP) — Republican Susan Wright of Texas, the widow of the first member of Congress to die after contracting COVID-19, advanced to a U.S. House runoff for her late husband’s seat Saturday night.

-With votes still being counted, Wright was ahead with more than 18% of the vote in Texas’ 6th Congressional District.
-Close behind were Republican Jake Ellzey and Democrat Jana Lynne Sanchez for the other runoff spot.
+But who she will face remained too early to call.
+With nearly all votes counted, Republican Jake Ellzey led Democrat Jana Lynne Sanchez by 354 votes in the race for the second runoff spot in Texas’ 6th Congressional District, which has long been GOP territory.

+Ellzey is a state lawmaker who narrowly lost the GOP nomination for the seat in 2018 and carried the backing of former Texas Gov. Rick Perry.
+It is the second time Sanchez has run for the seat after losing to Ron Wright in 2018.

+The date of the runoff has not yet been announced.

-Wright, a GOP activist, moved on with the backing of President Donald Trump, who waited until this week to formally make an endorsement in a crowded field of 23 candidates.
-Susan Wright’s late husband, Rep. Ron Wright, died in February after being diagnosed with COVID-19.
+Just weeks into his second term, Rep. Ron Wright died in February after being diagnosed with COVID-19.
 He was 67 and had also been battling lung cancer.

-The date of the runoff has not yet been announced.
+Susan Wright, a GOP activist, was quickly seen as a favorite after entering the race and was endorsed by former President Donald Trump days before the election.
+She led with more than 19% of the vote.

-The North Texas district includes the booming corridor between Dallas and Fort Worth, and it has long been safe Republican territory.
-But Trump also saw his support there plummet in last year’s election, carrying the district by just three points — a sharp fall from his double-digit advantage there in 2016.
+The North Texas district includes the booming corridor between Dallas and Fort Worth, but it also extends to rural counties that have helped the GOP maintain control.
+But Trump also saw his support in the district plummet in last year’s election, carrying the district by just three points — a sharp fall from his double-digit advantage there in 2016.

-Ten Democrats in the running had hoped that was a sign of an opening in the special election.
-But the race drew little investment from Democrats nationally after their massive expectations for Texas in 2020 foundered.
+Sanchez was among 10 Democrats in the running, but the race attracted virtually no attention from the party nationally after its massive expectations for Texas in 2020 foundered.

+Most of the Republicans in the running had made flagrant appeals to Trump and his supporters in a race that at times has resembled a typical Texas GOP primary.
+The lone exception was Michael Wood, a combat veteran whose campaign was an early test for Republican Rep. Adam Kinzinger of Illinois, who is trying to lead a revolt in his party away from Trump.

+But Wood saw few voters answering his call to reject Trumpism, hovering at around 3% of the vote.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.